mongodb/mongo-c-driver/README.rst

 Currently, the cmake build system for mongo-c-driver does not build the libbson package as well.
 This needs to be done manually with cmake.

+SSL is supported through the use of OpenSSL.
+SASL is not currently supported but is planned.
+To enable OpenSSL support, install the appropriate OpenSSL for Windows from `here <http://slproweb.com/products/Win32OpenSSL.html>`_.
+The instructions below assume 64-bit builds, so you would want to get the version for "Win64 OpenSSL 1.0.1f" which includes libraries and headers.

 If you are building from git, and not a release tarball, you also need to initialize the git submodule for libbson::